momosetkn/doma/docs/query-dsl.rst

 Update statement
 ============================

-For the specification of the where expression, see :ref:`criteria_where`.
+For the specification of the where expression, see :ref:`query_dsl_where`.
 The same rule is applied to update statements.

-Update settings (Entityql, NativeSql)
+Update settings
 -------------------------------------

 We support the following settings: